haruval/private-triage-agent/README.md

 apply right-to-left so earlier character offsets stay valid.
 Every entity maps to a stable, proper-noun-shaped placeholder (`Alex_P1`, `Acme_O1`, `Amount_M1`), so Claude reads them as normal names rather than opaque redactions.
-Its system prompt requires copying every placeholder back verbatim, which is what makes local re-hydration exact.
-Coreference models are imperfect, so a held-out eval harness reports the residual PII leak rate per layer.
+Because coreference models are imperfect, a held-out eval harness measures the residual PII leak rate of each layer.

 Here's one email going through the pipeline.